a-patel/LiteXCache/docs/Memcached.md

 # LiteX Memcached Cache
-LiteX.Cache.Memcached is a Memcached caching lib which is based on LiteX.Cache.Core and Memcached.
+Distributed caching based on Memcached.
+Small library for manage cache with Memcached.
+A quick setup for Memcached.
+LiteX.Cache.Memcached is a Memcached caching library which is based on LiteX.Cache.Core and Memcached.

 ## How to use ?